Batman's Enemies: A Complete Guide to Gotham's Legendary Villains

 📖 Read the analysis →Talia al Ghul

-Daughter of Ra's al Ghul, Bruce Wayne's romantic interest, and mother of Damian Wayne.
+Daughter of Ra's al Ghul, romantic interest of Bruce Wayne, mother of Damian Wayne.
 A complex character caught between being an enemy and an ally.
 Portrayed by Marion Cotillard in The Dark Knight Rises.

 📖 Read the analysis →Killer Croc